 Given the rougher surface of matte screen protectors, they can wear down your Apple Pencil tips faster than normal.
 It comes with the territory.

 Luckily, this won’t be a big deal if you prepare for it properly.
-Always have extra tips available, and don’t waste money on the Apple brand.
-I buy this MEKO 4 pack, which will give you 4 perfectly good Apple Pencil tips for a cheap price.
+Always have extra tips available.
+You can buy replacement Apple Pencil tips on Amazon.

 As long as you have extra Apple Pencil tips at the ready, and you don’t break the bank getting them, this downside of matte screen protectors won’t be a problem.